Nonye2K3/chia/CLI-Commands-Reference.md

 `-u` [number of buckets]

+`-s` [stripe size]: This is the amount of data handed off to each thread, when doing parallel workloads during phase 1.
+The default 64K seems to be overall the best choice.
+32K tends to be a small loss, and 128K is a small loss as well.

 **Example**

 Example below will create a k30 plot and use 4GB (note - not GiB) of memory.